juniorsundarCasual/TGT/vault/volume-5.chapter-350.md

 "Umm..."
 Markus shifted uncomfortably, his peachy face turning red all over again.
 "I- Uh...
 I have something to do.
 Carry on!"

-And with that, the boy disappeared so quickly he left an after-image of his form.
+And with that, the boy disappeared so quickly that he left an after-image of his form.

 "You heard your Senior Brother," Shuri said with a clap.
 "Carry on!."